Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 ```

 {{% note "Note" %}}
-The annotated method must have the `SpaceContext` as a parameter.
+The annotated method must have `SpaceContext` as a parameter.
 {{%/note%}}